Questions are divided into the following subjects:

 |Your username will be your registered email address, however, if you have forgotten it please contact the WMDA office by email email@example.com.
 If you have forgotten your password, click on the 'Forgot Your Password' link, enter your email address and click on 'Send Password Reset Link'.
 You will then receive an email with a link to follow - click on the link and reset your password.
 Please notice you must use the link within 30 mins, otherwise, you will trigger an error page "Sorry, an error has occurred".|

-The matching programmes are only available for registry staff members and staff members of organisations assisting in searches for unrelated transplants.
+The donor/CBU search service is only available for registry staff members and staff members of organisations assisting in searches for unrelated transplants.
 Find below the procedure to get access for the different types of users.
 You can register on the WMDA website

 WMDA provides search advise for difficult cases.
 You can request a search advise at the bottom of the Update patient screen and the HLA experts will then help you to determine the best search strategy for your patient.